AN INTRODUCTION TO AYURVEDA

 What makes Ayurveda practical is that it is not necessary to attend Ayurvedic medical school in order to understand or implement Ayurvedic knowledge into your daily life.
 According to Ayurveda, we create our state of health based on how we interact with our environment.
 By making choices that support our inner nature we can live harmoniously and in balance.

-WHAT ARE THE DOSHASThere are 3 constitutions in Ayurveda: vata dosha, pitta dosha & kapha dosha.
-These 3 doshas are comprised of the elements: ether, air, fire, water & earth.
-Everything that is alive has the 5 elements within it & all 3 doshas.
-However, every living being has its own unique blend of the elements & thus the doshas.
+There are 3 constitutions (body compositions) in Ayurveda: vata dosha, pitta dosha, and kapha dosha.
+These three doshas are comprised of the natural elements: ether, air, fire, water, and earth.
+Everything living has these five elements within it, as well as, all 3 doshas.
+However, every living being has its own unique constitution (blend of these elements) and thus the doshas.
 For example, a person may have more fire within them if they are a natural born leader compared to another person that has more of the water element and prefers to act as loving support for those around them.
-The amount of each dosha present within you offers the framework for your life experience.
+The amount of each dosha within you is the framework for your body type, personality, and life experience.

-AYURVEDIC CONSTITUTIONOnce the foundations of Ayurveda are understood, it is quite simple to begin looking at what life throws at us through an Ayurvedic lens.
+Once the foundations of Ayurveda are understood, it is quite simple to begin looking at what life throws at us through an Ayurvedic lens.
 ‘Why am I reacting this way?’
 ‘Why does my skin feel drier in the winter versus the spring?’
 ‘Why am I having trouble sleeping?’
 ‘Why is my skin more sensitive than others?’
-All of these questions can be answered through understanding your Ayurvedic constitution.
+All of these questions can be answered through understanding your Ayurvedic constitution or dosha.

 The term Ayurvedic constitution refers to the unique blend of doshas that comprise your body, mind & emotions.
-Some may have one predominant dosha that rules their constitution or some may be considered duel doshic or even tri-doshic.
+Some of us may have one predominant dosha that rules our constitution and others may be considered dual doshic or even tri-doshic.
 The beauty about Ayurveda is that it does not believe in a “one size fits all” prescription for health & wellness.
 Instead, it looks at each person as an individual with a unique expression of the elements.
-It sees each tendency, symptom or disease as an indicator of the person moving away from their natural balance or prakruti.
+It sees negative tendencies, symptoms, or disease as an indicator of a person moving away from their natural balance or prakruti.

-VIKRUTIVikruti is when you are experiencing an imbalance in your body, mind or emotions.
-Any imbalance signifies that one or more of your doshas are out of alignment & you are in a current state of vikruti.
-This state happens when you are experiencing a tiny blemish to a much greater imbalance like chronic cystic acne.
-Doshic imbalances notify you to make changes in your current state of being in order for your doshas to return home to their ideal state of balance, your prakruti.
+Vikruti is the opposite of prakruti.
+It is when you are experiencing an imbalance in your body, mind, or emotions.
+Any imbalance signifies that one or more of your doshas are out of alignment.
+The state of vikruti happens when you are experiencing a tiny blemish to a much greater imbalance like chronic cystic acne.
+Doshic imbalances and symptoms notify us to make changes in our current state of being to return doshas to their ideal state of balance or prakruti.

-Ayurveda provides us with a multitude of daily practices, food guidelines, herbal remedies and body therapies to help create a harmonious external and internal world that will facilitate healing not only physically and mentally, but also deep within our beings.
+Ayurveda provides us with a multitude of daily practices, food guidelines, herbal remedies, and body therapies to help us create a harmonious existence that will facilitate healing not only physically and mentally, but also deep within our beings.